- Is 2020 a buyers or sellers market?

 This was due to the fact that home sales dropped drastically..

-How much should I offer on a house below asking price 2020 UK?
+How much should I offer under asking price?

 Many people put their first offer in at 5% to 10% below the asking price as a lot of sellers will price their houses above the actual valuation, to make room for negotiations.
 Don’t go in too low or too high for your opening bid.
 If you make an offer that’s way below the asking price, you won’t be taken seriously.

-What is an acceptable offer on a house?
+What month is best to buy a house?

 Should I accept the first offer on my house?